amane1234/Thinkpad-X270-EFI/README.md

 Both Secure boot / CSM Support must be disabled

-## Trials to fix touchpad gestures.
+## Trials to fix touchpad gestures with touchpad buttons.

 X270 uses SMBUS synaptic touchpad, so you may use voodooSMBUS.kexts with one of satelite.kexts

 VoodooRMI : https://github.com/VoodooSMBus/VoodooRMI/releases

 This is what I figured out :

 - VoodooPS2 + VoodooSMBus + VoodooRMI(SMBUS plugin) : Gives the best touchpad gestures for this X270, unable to use touchpad buttons.

-- VoodooPS2 + VoodooI2C : Mediocre gesture, able to use both touchpad and touchpad buttons, VoodooSMBus.kext seems not working.
+- VoodooPS2 + VoodooI2C(VoodooGPIO.kext) : Shows mediocre gesture functionality and able to use both touchpad and touchpad buttons.
+VoodooSMBus.kext seems not working.

 Plus, "SSDT-ThinkPad_ClickPad.aml" file also contribute touchpad functionality.